thomasballinger/dalsegno/readme.md

 Ideas for improvements

-* include line numbers in parse tree
+* highlight source code for errors
 * use immutable data structures for cheaper copies
-* bytecode
+* compile to bytecode for way less copying
 * test and document keypress handler (keyPressed key from KeyboardTracker)
 * methods for drawing and loading external assets by url
 * more parse-time errors (function call arity, literal validity